-Two blocks of two and a half days’ attendance (mid-September to mid-December)
+Five days' attendance (mid-September to mid-December)

 Increasingly, society is looking to business owners and managers to lead the way in creating a fairer, more sustainable world.
 Social responsibility, ethics and sustainability are at the top of our agenda.
 We are the first Scottish university to join the UN Global Compact.
 This is the world’s biggest voluntary corporate responsibility partnership.
 We are committed to the UN’s Global Goals.
 This is a calling for future leaders who want to build an inclusive and sustainable global economy.

 As we are the University for the Common Good, are our business management degree is focused on social responsibility in business.
 We are members of the Principles for Responsible Management Education (PRME)network.
 As such, we prepare future leaders and managers to deal with some of the complex challenges facing business and society.